RevolutionTech/seared-quail/README.md

         ALLOWED_HOSTS = ['127.0.0.1', 'localhost', 'mydomain.com']

 Alternatively, you may choose to merge your production `dev.py` file into `prod.py`.
 In that case, be sure to subclass `BaseSettings` instead of `DevSettings` and make sure all definitions from `dev.py` are in `prod.py`.

+###### Note: The remainder of this section assumes that Seared Quail is deployed in a Debian Linux environment.

 Since Seared Quail uses websockets, Apache with mod_wsgi is not a valid production setup.
 Instead, we will use Gunicorn with [runit](http://smarden.org/runit/) and [Nginx](http://nginx.org/).
 You can install them with the following: